Upholstery Buying Guide

 Color

-A fun part of choosing fabric, color helps to convey the mood you are trying to create.
+A fun part of choosing fabric is that color helps to convey the mood you are trying to create.

 Pattern

-Patterns help to define the character of your room décor and can help add color.
+Patterns help define the character of your room’s décor and can add color.

 Style

-Fabric styles can enhance the frame of the furniture on which it is used and help support your décor.
+Fabric styles can enhance the frame of the furniture on which they are used and help support your décor.

 Maintenance

-It’s important to select the fabric that can hold up to the demands of your household.
+It’s essential to choose a fabric that can withstand the demands of your household.

 Selecting just the right upholstery can feel daunting, but it doesn’t have to be if you follow these tips.
-And to make it even easier, we can provide samples of the fabrics you are considering to find the best fit for your custom furniture and home.
+To make it even easier, we can provide samples of the fabrics you are considering to help you find the best fit for your custom furniture and home.

 Related Posts